luizbgomide/sovereign/rules.md

 Results of **Combat if could win, run otw** means that they'll fight if they think that victory is *very* likely; typically this means they have a 3:1 HD advantage or greater.
 Otherwise, they'll Run.

-Results of **Parley** mean that they [parley](#parley) with the Delvers.
+Results of **Parley** mean that they [parley](#parley) with the Characters.
 Meaningful parley requires [leverage](#leverage), otherwise it's just pleasantries or posturing.

-Results of **Run** means that the they run from the Delvers (often to group up with allies).
-The Delvers may [give chase](#chase-and-pursuit).
+Results of **Run** means that the they run from the Characters (often to group up with allies).
+The Characters may [give chase](#chase-and-pursuit).

-Results of **Chase** means they'll [chase](#chase-and-pursuit) the fleeing Delvers.
+Results of **Chase** means they'll [chase](#chase-and-pursuit) the fleeing Characters.

 Results of **Ignore** means they'll continue doing what they were doing before encountering the party.

 Denizens of a dungeon immediately turning to combat should be *rare*, reserved for mindless undead, guardian automatons, or creatures protecting their children.
-More often, they'll go fetch allies to create an overwhelming advantage and force the Delvers to retreat.
+More often, they'll go fetch allies to create an overwhelming advantage and force the Characters to retreat.

 ## Parley

 Talk is cheap, especially in a dungeon.
 Getting anything of value (information, assistance, items) requires <strong id="leverage">Leverage</strong>.

-Leverage is (non-exhaustively) anything the Delvers...
+Leverage is (non-exhaustively) anything the Characters...

 - have that the NPCs want (an exchange).
 - can do, that the NPCs want them to do (a promise).
 - have done, that the NPCs appreciate (gratitude).
 - can do, that the NPCs *don't* want them to do (a threat).

-The amount of value a NPC is willing to offer should be no more than how much leverage the Delvers have.
+The amount of value a NPC is willing to offer should roughly equal how much leverage the Characters have.

 **Beasts** and **monstrosities** want food and territory.